About the Yamaha AVENTAGE RX-A8A

 Yamaha's flagship receiver is an A/V all-star

 One A/V question I often hear is, "What's the best performance I can get without buying separate components for processing and amplification?"
-The answer is to go with a flagship-level home theater receiver like Yamaha's AVENTAGE RX-A8A.
+The answer is to go with a flagship-level home theatre receiver like Yamaha's AVENTAGE RX-A8A.